Background

 At the same time, they had a limited pool of senior developers available to evolve the system.
 High pressure to deliver combined with a complex system made it increasingly harder over the years to grow the pool of senior developers.

-The desired effect was to expand the team of senior developers capable of evolving OAS, a critical step to be able to scale.
+The desired effect was to expand the team of senior developers capable of evolving the modularization system, a critical step to be able to scale.

 The approach

-We built the skills together with leadership using Snowdrop’s Train the trainer (TTT) program.
+We tried a new approach, to accellerate the competence of new members using using Snowdrop’s Train the trainer (TTT) program.

 A good elements of the TTT program is that it’s uses “on the job training”.
 That was one of the enabling elements.
-Given that the pressure to deliver is consistently high, any approach of the kind “let’s pause operations for a year to build necessary competence” would not have flown.
+Given that the pressure to deliver is consistently high, any approach of the kind “let’s pause operations for a year to build necessary competence” would not have survived for long.

 The effect